DANS-KNAW/dd-dans-sword2-examples/docs/index.md

  Stat-IRI = https://demo.sword2.<domain>.datastations.nl/statement/a5bb644a-78a3-47ae-907a-0bdf162a0cd4
 ```

-As the deposit is being processed by the server the client polls the Stat-IRI to track the status of the deposit.
-During
+As the deposit is being processed by the server the client polls the Stat-IRI (SWORD2 Statement URI) to track the status
-this stage steps 3 and 4 are performed.
+of the deposit.
+During this stage steps 3 and 4 are performed.

 ```text
  Start polling Stat-IRI for the current status of the deposit, waiting 10 seconds before every request ...